How to Practice Mindful Eating

 Create a Mindful Eating Zone

 First and foremost, consider designating a specific area in your home as your “mindful eating zone.”
 This could be the dining table, or even a cozy nook in your kitchen.
 The idea is to create a space that is free from the typical distractions of daily life – no TV, no smartphones, no laptops.
-Studies show that the mere presence of these devices can hijack our attention, even if we’re not actively using them.
+Research suggests that the mere presence of these devices can hijack our attention, even if we’re not actively using them.

 Avoid Multitasking While Eating